-Family and Peer Mentoring - This new-service is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
-To calculate the rate for Family and Peer Mentoring, JVGA recommended a wage level based on BLS job descriptions and wage levels for Maryland and used the program support percentage calculated for Targeted Case Management.
-Since this iswas a new service without any history, JVGA based the percentage of employment related expenses and general and administrative costs on the Arizona Raising Special Kids services.
+Family and Peer Mentoring - This service is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
+To calculate the rate for Family and Peer Mentoring, JVGA recommended a wage level based on BLS job descriptions and wage levels for Maryland and used the program support percentage calculated for Targeted

+Case Management.
+Since this was a new service without any history, JVGA based the percentage of employment related expenses and general and administrative costs on the Arizona Raising Special Kids services.

-Housing Support Services - The hourly and rates, converted to a 15 minute unit in WY3, is based on the hourly wage BLS job code 19-409921-1012 and includes cost components ERE, Program Support, Training, and G&A.
+Housing Support Services - The rate , is based on the hourly wage BLS job code 21-1012 and includes cost components ERE, Program Support, Training, and G&A.